-28.4 Minutes of last meeting before election/Ngā meneti o te hui whakamutunga i mua i te pōtitanga
+28.4 Minutes of last meeting before election/ Ngā meneti o te hui whakamutunga i mua i te pōtitanga

-The chief executive and the relevant chairpersons must sign, or agree to have their digital signature inserted, the minutes of the last meeting of the local authority and any local and community boards before the next election of members.
+The chief executive and the relevant chairpersons must sign, or agree to have their digital signature inserted, the minutes of the last meeting of the community board before the next election of members.

-29. Keeping a record/Te whakarite mauhanga
+29. Keeping a record/ Te whakarite mauhanga

-29.1 Maintaining accurate records/Te whakarite i ngā mauhanga tika
+29.1 Maintaining accurate records/ Te whakarite i ngā mauhanga tika s.
+17 Public Records Act 2005.

-A local authority must create and maintain full and accurate records of its affairs, in accordance with normal, prudent business practice, including the records of any matter that is contracted out to an independent contractor.
+A community board must create and maintain full and accurate records of its affairs, in accordance with normal, prudent business practice, including the records of any matter that is contracted out to an independent contractor.